pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

 >
 > This feature is experimental.
 It is not recommended to use it in the production environment.

 Since v6.5.0, TiCDC supports saving row change events to Amazon S3, Azure Blob Storage, and NFS.
-This document describes how to create a changefeed that replicates incremental data to cloud storages using TiCDC, and how data is stored.
+This document describes how to create a changefeed that replicates incremental data to cloud storage using TiCDC, and how data is stored.
 The organization of this document is as follows:

 - [How to replicate data to storage services](#replicate-change-data-to-storage-services)
 - [How data is stored in storage services](#storage-path-structure)